 I have always had an interest in geometric shapes, spending hours doodling impossible polygonal constructions when I should have been playing outside.
 When I first went onto the shop floor as a sheet metal worker back in England, I noticed that an awful lot of time was spent laying out flat patterns by hand.
 (This was before CAD and the Personal Computer)

-For large installations such as ducting big enough to fit two adults side by side, this meant a lot of crawling around on the floor managing cumbersome drawing instruments. "'Arf a mo'" I said to myself (I had a Cockney accent), "There's got to be a better way."
+For large installations such as ducting big enough to drive a bus through, this meant a lot of crawling around on the floor managing cumbersome drawing instruments. "'Arf a mo'" I said to myself (I had a Cockney accent), "There's got to be a better way."

 This led to the beginning of my programming career - translating Math into code, in this case to derive the shapes of metal sheets and plates in the flat.
 My first programmable calculator, an HP41C cost about $300 in 1980.
-Its much more powerful replacement was $40 in 2019.
+The HP 35s (much advanced) was $40 in 2019.

 For anyone interested, the flat layout for two intersecting cones looks like this:

 The two illustrations above are from the English sheet metal worker's Bible: "The Geometry of Sheet metal Work" by A. Dickason, published by Pitman1978 (long out of print).

 I mention this (as a former teacher) to illustrate that Math can come in useful at the most unexpected times.
 So for any students reading this: listen up in Math class!

 I started making the images on this website in the early 1990's, inspired by this book that my first-born brought home from his Math class - a combination of theory and beautiful pictures, often referred to as the first coffee table Math book: